star-whale/docs/docs/reference/swcli/model.md

 swcli [GLOBAL OPTIONS] model tag [OPTIONS] <MODEL> [TAGS]...
 ```

 `model tag` attaches a tag to a specified Starwhale Model version.
+At the same time, tag command also supports list and remove tags.
 The tag can be used in a model URI instead of the version id.

 `MODEL` is a [model URI](../../swcli/uri.md#model-dataset-runtime).